Sci-Fi Movies of the 2010s

 There is very limited action in this film.
 In only a few short scenes does anybody get really excited.
 The characters are concerned, confused, and frustrated.

 The most impressive thing to me is the texture and color of the gorgeous little cocoon the rather odd couple lives in.
-And also, I don't know any other Arabic science-fiction movie.
+Also, I don't know any other Arabic science-fiction movie.

 Arrival